Karaite Judaism: Karaites today

-During the early 1920s, a British mandate official in Jerusalem records visiting the Karaite synagogue, which he describes as being "small, mediaeval, semi-underground" serving "Jerusalem's tiny colony of Qaraites".
+During the early 1920s, a British mandate official in Jerusalem recorded visiting the Karaite synagogue, which he describes as being "small, mediaeval, semi-underground" serving "Jerusalem's tiny colony of Qaraites".

 In the early 1950s, the Chief Rabbinate of Israel originally objected to the immigration of Karaite Jews to Israel, and unsuccessfully tried to obstruct it.
 In 2007, however, Rabbi David Ḥayim Chelouche, the chief rabbi of Netayana was quoted in The Jerusalem Post as saying, "A Karaite is a Jew.
 We accept them as Jews and every one of them who wishes to come back [to mainstream Judaism] we accept back.
 There was once a question about whether Karaites needed to undergo a token circumcision in order to switch to Rabbinic Judaism, but the rabbinate agrees that today that is not necessary."

 Moshe Marzouk, one of the Egyptian Jews executed in 1954 for planting bombs in Cairo in the service of Israeli Military Intelligence (the Lavon Affair) was a Karaite.
 Marzouk was considered a hero in Israel; however, his Karaite identity was downplayed in newspapers, which simply described him as an Egyptian Jew.
-However, in 2001, the Israeli government, through the Israel Postal Authority, issued a special memorial sheet honoring him and many other Karaite Jews that gave their lives for Israel.
+In 2001, the Israeli government, through the Israel Postal Authority, issued a special memorial sheet honoring him and many other Karaite Jews that gave their lives for Israel.

 In Israel, the Karaite Jewish leadership is directed by a group called Universal Karaite Judaism.
 Most of the members of its Board of "Ḥakhamim" are of Egyptian Jewish descent.
 The largest Karaite community today resides in Ashdod.